 Pravir Chandra Bhanj Deo was the last ruler of Bastar.
 He had ascended the throne in 1936 when India was still a decade away from its independence.
 However, he was shot dead after Indian independence while leading a movement that was protesting against the encroachment of land by the outsiders.

-5. Kanger Ghati National Park.
 It was declared as a national park in 1982.
 Here you get to appreciate the wonderful wilderness of the abundant flora and fauna.
-One of the most picturesque parks, this place is spread in an area of about 200 square kilometres and is known for its diverse land formations such as valleys, plateaus, slopes, etc.
+One of the most picturesque parks, this place is spread in an area of about 200 square kilometers and is known for its diverse land formations such as valleys, plateaus, slopes, etc.

 Bastar is a unique travel getaway to explore.
 It is located at an approximate distance of 1,499, 1,240, 1,003, 1,135 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Bastar via the following means of transportation.